prembioinfo/Team-Doudna/README.md

     * software development
     * science communication

-+  Individuals should write a script (using any language) that prints your name, your email, your slack username (with @) and your biostack
++  Individuals should write a script (using any language) that prints your name, your email, your slack ID (with @) , your biostack, Twitter ID and Hamming distance(Between Slack ID and Twitter ID)
   * Note that we have to have at least 7 different languages.
 IMPORTANT: Inform the version of the program.
 Follow below to find yours:
     * [x] Python
     * [x] Java